qinlincmu/qinlincmu.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
 Baxter is a two-armed collaborative robot.
-The platform will be used to validated our control algorithms in a high-dimensional dynamic system and a human-robot safe interaction application.
+The platform will be used to validate our control algorithms in a high-dimensional dynamic system and a human-robot safe interaction application.
 </div>